 The Scheme calculates the tax liability attributable to you in relation to each fund for each calculation period (and as at the date of any withdrawal or switch) using your PIR.
 The tax liability attributed to you for each fund will be deducted from your balance in the Scheme by cancelling units in the relevant fund or funds.
 If you have elected the correct PIR, the income allocated to you will not have to be included in a tax return.
-Also, under current legislation such income will not affect eligibility for family assistance or student loan repayments, or child support obligations.
+Such income may, however, affect eligibility for family assistance or student loan repayments, or child support obligations.
+If this applies to you, we recommend you seek guidance from the relevant government agency.